abdullahnaseem/XiaomiADBFastbootTools-DLG/README.md

 **package-list.txt** - Generated list of all apps installed on your device, compatiable with **XiaomiADBFastbootTools**.

 **debloat-list.txt** - Generated list of safe to remove bloatware installed on your device, compatiable with **XiaomiADBFastbootTools**.

+# DISCLAIMER
+Although the *debloat list* contains apps that have been verified and tested by users, Removing some apps may still cause problems or bugs on some systems.